purplediane/projectFlask/README.md

 # projectFlask

 Final Project (a restaurant menu app 🍔🍕🍤) from the Udacity class Fullstack Foundations.
 Needs more CSS work and some cleanup, probably.
 Stole the CSS from my DjangoGirls blog, so some doesn't apply.
+Originally in the class, we used Vagrant VM but I extracted this part out.

 Haven't converted it to a real website yet.
 Hoping to put it on PythonAnywhere or Heroku sometime in the near future, just for fun.